stormbeard/thesis/proposal/proposal.md

 be strictly limited to Python.

 Once a virtual machine is deployed, it must generate I/O in a configurable manner.
-For this, I will use fio, a tool that wil spawn a number of threads or processes to generate I/O. This will allow for repeatability of various workloads with specific read/write ratios, queue depths, run times, and working sets.
+For this, I will use fio, a tool that will spawn a number of threads or processes to generate I/O. This will allow for repeatability of various workloads with specific read/write ratios, queue depths, run times, and working sets.
 My tool will connect to each virtual machine simultaneously via SSH and